ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 - Pre-fill any metadata you already know (optional): if the dataset has a publication it is normally possible to gain information from the publication and prefill it into the spreadsheet

 Once you have a customised and potentially pre-filled spreadsheet it can be sent to the contributor along with the contributor spreadsheet guide.
 It is generally an iterative process of the contributor filling in what they can, the wrangler reviewing, curating and asking questions before further curation until the metadata is complete.

-### Raw Data (fastq) download

-After generating the spreadsheet, we move onto raw data upload.
-There is no contributor to upload their data manually, so we must take on that role and:
-* Create an upload area
-* Upload files to the upload area.

-Note that this step does not need to be completed now, and can wait until after the metadata spreadsheet has been gathered.

-Once the upload area has been created, there are several ways to upload the files from ENA/SRA (Sorted from easiest/fastest to most manual/slow).
-If the files are deposited in Node follow this [SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Node_data_how_to), if they are deposited in Globus follow this [SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Globus_data_how_to),

-**Python script in hca-ebi-wrangler-central repository**

-There is a useful [script](https://ebi-ait.github.io/hca-ebi-wrangler-central/tools/handy_snippets.html#uploading-files-to-an-s3-bucket-from-the-archives) for uploading files to an s3 bucket, which can speed up the process tremendously.
-However, this script may fail the request to get the files sometimes if ENA's servers are overloaded.

-**NCBI/SRA cold storage**

-NCBI provides, for most of the new datasets, amazon s3 storage for fastq files.
-Applying for the data is free and the data is transferred in about 2 to 3 working days.
-For more information, follow the [SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/NCBI_SRA_cold_storage_how_to.html).
-You can also use aspera following this [SOP](/tools/Download_from_archives/aspera_download.md)

-Once downloaded locally, the data files need to be uploaded to an hca-util area.
-You can follow the [upload instructions](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util) for contributors.

-## Raw Data (fastq) and Processed Data Upload

-### Data upload Procedure

-If contributor is to upload their data, this should be done via hca-util.
-In order to do that an aws account needs to be created using this [SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Access_data_files/aws_contributor_credentials.md).

-### Download Gene expression matrices

-If there are no gene expression matrices available in the public domain, then you should ask the publication lead contributing author for the file(s).

-However, for most publications with a GEO accession, gene matrices files are available for download.
-The matrices files can be directly downloaded either locally to your desktop by clicking the link, or via wget in the terminal and on EC2.

-If the file is particularly large, the wget command will get stuck and the matrices file will not be downloaded.
-In that case, you can do the following:

-Upon running the wget command, if the file is particularly large, you will see that an index.html file path is returned.

-Example:

-`index.html?acc=GSE171668.1 saved`

-You can then run the following command to get an ftp link:

-`cat index.html\?acc\=[your GEO accession] | grep "RAW.tar"`

-Example:

-`cat index.html\?acc\=GSE171668 | grep "RAW.tar"`

-You can then wget the ftp link:

-`wget ftp://ftp.ncbi.nlm.nih.gov/geo/series/[your GEO accession prefix]nnn/[your GEO accession]/suppl/[your GEO accession]_RAW.tar`

-Example:

-`wget ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE171nnn/GSE171668/suppl/GSE171668_RAW.tar`

 ## Curating metadata